-In 2001 Allen Kakooza left Uganda for London, in pursuit of a British education.
-On arrival, Allen was met with very dark times, that put her life on the line but she was rescued by Croydon Social service.
-These horrific events birthed Allen’s passion for the vulnerable children in Uganda.
-Social services gave Allen emotional support for her trauma, education, and housing.
-The services built around Allen helped her regain self-confidence and allowed her to flourish into the woman she is today.
-Allen attained a BSc. in Criminology and an MSc. in Development from London South Bank University.
+In 2001 Angela Kakooza left Uganda for London to pursue a British education.
+On arrival, Angela met with very dark times that put her life on the line, but Croydon Social service rescued her.
+These horrific events birthed Angela’s passion for saving vulnerable children in Uganda.
+Social services gave Angela education, housing, and emotional support for her trauma.
+The services built around Angela helped her regain self-confidence and allowed her to flourish into the woman she is today.
+Angela attained a BSc. in Criminology and an MSc. in Development from London South Bank University.
 “My life today is a tribute to these majestic people who stood in the gap for me.”

 Ibrahim Sekagya played football (soccer) as a schoolboy.
-Coming from humble beginnings, just like many children in Uganda, his family didn’t have enough resources for his education.
-His love for the game, great soccer talent, and humility were so infectious and showed immense promise to all the coaches.
+Like many children in Uganda, his family had minimal resources for his education, coming from humble beginnings.
+His love for the game, excellent soccer talent, and humility were infectious and showed immense promise to all the coaches.
 His talent paid for most of his education.
-According to Sekagya “When talent meets opportunity, the sky is the limit, every child needs someone to believe in them, to inspire them to fly.”
+Sekagya, “When talent meets opportunity, the sky is the limit.
+Every child needs someone to believe in them, to inspire them to fly.”

-Diana Jane Frances is a Co-Founder of CNFOUG and also overseas Program services and Donor Relations in Uganda.
+Diana Jane Frances is one of the Co-founders of CNFOUG and overseas Program services and Donor Relations in Uganda.
 She holds a Degree in Human Resource Management from Ndejje University.
 She is the boots on the ground.

 Diana is a zealous people person with a growing heart for community service and building teams.
-In the summer of 2015, Diana sat down with Allen and the two shared their stories about their adult journeys.
-Intrigued by Allen’s stories of England’s great social services, Diana felt moved to put her people skills to a great cause to create safety nets for vulnerable children, giving rise to Community Network For Orphans Uganda.
+In 2015, Diana sat down with Angela, and the two shared their stories about their adult journeys.
+Intrigued by Angela’s stories of England’s excellent social services, Diana felt moved to put her people skills to a great cause to create safety nets for vulnerable children, giving rise to Community Network For Orphans Uganda.